MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/Get-AksHciLogs.md

 # Get-AksHciLogs

 ## Synopsis
 Create a zipped folder with logs from all your pods.
+This command will create an output zipped folder called `akshcilogs` in the path `c:\%workingdirectory%\%AKS HCI release number%\%filename%` (for example, `c:\AksHci\0.9.6.0\akshcilogs.zip`).

 ## Syntax